burmat/burmatscripts/README.md

 ## Scripts and One-Liners

-This is just a collection of scripts and code that I have had to use more than once over the last few years.
+This a place to drop scripts and code I have collected in the last few years.
 Some of it might be helpful for various reasons, and some of it might be useless.
-I will do my best to give credit to all og sources if that is the case, and if I have forgotten, I apologize ahead of time.
+If I have not given credit where it is due, please PM me and accept my apologies in advance.

 [https://burmat.gitbook.io/security/] has writings that go hand-in-hand with this repo.